kimcheese33/final_project/README.md

    - To determine whether this model is a good fit, I got the R-squared score, which was 97.8%.
 This indicates a good fit.
 However, it may not be accurate, because our dataset might not be big enough to overcome the limitations of using a multivariate regression model.
 Despite this limitation we decided to use this statistic, because R-squared shows the fraction of the variance between values predicted and the value rather than the mean of the actual.

 #### Database Intergration

+1. Database stores static data though the "db_creator.py" file by taking the CSV that were created from the data cleaning/processing file.

+2. Database interfaces with the project by connecting to the machine learning file using "psycopg2"
+   - Includes the tables for "homeless_processed" and "education_processed" CSVs.
+   - Created an INNER JOIN through Postgres and included the querey code in "querey.txt" file.
+   - Includes the SQLAlchemy connection string "db_creator.py"

+ 3. ERD is saved in the "homeless_erd.PNG" file.

 #### Dashboard